 - Swirl again or stir with chopstick, put the lid on and wait for your delicious decoction to brew

-Drawdown should take anywhere between 8 to 10 mins and yields about 180ml of decoction.
+Drawdown should take anywhere between 8 to 10 mins and yields 180ml (about ¾ cup) of decoction.
 Be careful when transferring the decoction as the collection chamber can get quite hot.
 Enjoy with steamed milk or water and sugar to taste!

 Want to learn how to make an authentic Filter Kaapi?
 We bring you a quick brew guide to share this rich cultural tradition and popular brewing style from South India.